yancheng0821/merchant-system/merchant-admin/public/legal/privacy-policy-en.md

 - Withdraw consent
 - File complaints with the Privacy Commissioner

-**Exercise Your Rights:** Contact info@swiftmindsystems.com or use your account settings.
+**Exercise Your Rights:** Contact support@vamerchant.app or use your account settings.

 ---